Quezler/glutenfree/mods_2.0/090_circuit-connector-placement-helper/README.md

 Also, you'll need to set the shadow offset yourself to something pretty, this mod only offers variation and offset.

 Usage:
+- grab the blueprint book with `/circuit-connector-placement-helper` (place in inventory to keep it)
-- rotate to cycle between the 40 connectors
+- rotate to cycle between the 40 connectors (both through the book and once placed)
 - use the arrow keys to nudge it into place (hold shift to nudge further)

 Edit: oh sad some reasonable connectors already got placedhttps://codeberg.org/raiguard/Krastorio2/pulls/529 :o